colin353/cargo-cult.vim/README.md

 ## Bugs

  - [ ] There's some kind of bug where it occasionally prints blank error messages for each compiled file even when no errors occurred, I think this relates to recompiling when it was cached.
+ - [ ] The file path translator sometimes gets the path wrong.
+I'm building from flagger/Users/colinmerkel/Documents/rust/flags/src/parse.rs